 I know the toxic workplace well.
-Heck, I’ve literally written the book on it (my newly released The Arsonist in the Office), but I have the one surefire, no need to hear anymore sign of whether your company has a toxicity problem.
+Heck, I’ve literally written the book on it (it’s called The Arsonist in the Office), but I have the one surefire, no need to hear anymore, sign of whether your company has a toxicity problem.

 It’s the fear of retaliation.